MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-data-culture.md

 - Assessing the validity of data
 - Performing root cause analysis
 - Discerning correlation and causation
-- Understanding how context and outliers affect results that are presented
+- Understanding how context and outliers affect how results are presented
 - Using storytelling to help consumers quickly understand and act

 > [!TIP]